 - Guidelines for collecting and preserving evidence

 Regular team training is essential.
-Attack simulations help to test and improve the plan
+Attack simulations help test and improve the plan.

-It is important to establish partnerships with cybersecurity experts.
-They can provide specialized technical support during crises
+It is important to establish partnerships with cybersecurity specialists.
+They can provide specialized technical support during crises.

 Disaster Recovery Strategies

 Regular backups are the foundation of disaster recovery.
-Store them in safe places, off the main network
+Store them in secure locations, outside the main network.

 Set realistic recovery time goals.
-Communicate them clearly to all stakeholders
+Communicate clearly to all interested parties.

 Periodically test the recovery procedures.
-This helps to identify and correct failures before real emergencies occur
+This helps to identify and fix failures before real emergencies occur.

 Safety Compliance and Certifications

-Compliance and security certifications are essential to protect e-commerce against cyber attacks.
-They establish strict standards and best practices to ensure the security of data and online transactions
+Security compliances and certifications are essential to protect e-commerce sites against cyberattacks.
+They establish strict standards and best practices to ensure the security of data and online transactions.

 PCI DSS and Other Regulations